Beloved-vince/recipe_sharing_platform/README.md

 ## Authentication

-Access to our API requires an API key, which should be included in the headers of each request.
+Access to the API endpoint requires an API key, which should be included in the headers of each request.
 If you do not include a valid API key, you will receive a 401 Unauthorized error.
 The API endpoint for signing up and getting API key:

 - `localhost/account/sign-up` - returns the API key/token for authentication